ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 This also means that if we have the following word pair `("cat", "feline")`, their encoding can be interpreted as: "the word *feline* is likely to appear given that the word *cat* is present."
-It is consistent as long as we think of 0s and 1s as probabilities:
+It is consistent as long as we think of zeroes and ones as probabilities:

 ```python
 >>> one_hot_encode("cat")